San Francisco Bay Mercury TMDL

 As an outgrowth of this synthesis, Water Board staff worked with scientists at the San Francisco Estuary Institute to hold a workshop in December 2013 to review existing information and information needs relating to managing mercury in restored tidal marshes in San Francisco Bay.
 The workshop addressed the state of knowledge regarding the role that wetland restoration and management play in mercury impairment locally and regionally, and helped inform decision-making about monitoring efforts.
-Click here to download a summary or complete notes of the workshop.
+Contact the staff person listed at the bottom of this page to obtain a summary or complete notes of the workshop.

 Water Quality Monitoring

 In addition to actions to reduce loads, it is also important to track progress on how the concentrations in the Bay and its biota (e.g. fish and birds) are changing over time.
 The following are the primary in-situ monitoring efforts for mercury in San Francisco Bay.
 The Regional Monitoring Program (RMP) measures mercury (and many other contaminants) in water, sediment, and fish tissue collected at several locations around the Bay each year.
 You can view and download these data for yourself using their versatile data download tool.